susestudio/studio-help/800_api/400_using_api_with_curl.md

 ## Clone an appliance

-To create a new appliance pick a template from the template set and use its id with the following command (name and arch are optional parameters):
+To create a new appliance, pick a template from the template set and use its id with the following command (name and arch are optional parameters):